favourO/Clipboardkey/Refactoring.md

 ### Testing was done JEST

-- Tst was written using Jest
+- Test was written using Jest